 This grant is the need-based foundation of the federal financial aid program.
-Apply with the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-A student with a FAFSA EFC (Expected Family Contribution) of \$0 to \$5273 will be eligible for a Pell Grant.
-Eligible full time students may receive from \$555 to \$5,550 toward educational expenses.
+Apply with the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+Pell grants are usually awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
+A student enrolled full-time with a FAFSA EFC (Expected Family Contribution) of \$0 to \$5,234 will be eligible for a Pell Grant .
+Eligible full time students may receive from \$598 to \$5,815 toward educational expenses in the 2016-2017 academic year.
 Eligibility is based on need as determined by the Department of Education's standard formula that is revised and approved by the U.S. Congress each year.
 Grants do not have to be repaid.
 Pell Grants, as an entitlement program, are available regardless of when the FAFSA is filed during the year, up to the last class day of that academic year.